 Helping the Awkward Preteen

-Role Play Social Situations: Tweens don't always know how to act when they participate in social functions, and that could potentially lead them to awkward behavior or negative attention from their peers.
-If your child seems out of place socially, try to help him through it by role playing how to behave and not behave and how to make conversation in a group setting.
+Role Play Social Situations: Tweens don't always know how to act when they participate in social functions, and that could potentially lead them to awkward behavior or drawing negative attention from their peers.
+If your child seems out of place socially, try to help him through it by role playing how to behave and not behave and how to make conversation in a group.
 You might need to observe your preteen in social situations to know more about how to help him behave properly in public or at social functions.
 A few etiquette lessons might also be in order.

 Teach Your Tween about Personal Space: Many tweens don't understand the concept of personal space.
 Be sure your tween knows that there is an imaginary boundary around each of us that, when it's violated, can make people feel uncomfortable.
 Again, role playing may help your child better understand why it's important to be social, but not so social that it makes others uncomfortable to be around you.